-That a low monthly price (the industry standard is $10-$13), though maybe still too much for Hidden24's minimal feature list.
-And if you're happy to sign up for a year, Private Internet Access charges just $3.33 a month, which gets you multiple apps, wide protocol support, and the ability to connect up to 10 devices simultaneously.
+That's a low monthly price (the industry standard is $10-$13), though maybe still too much for Hidden24's minimal feature list.
+And if you're happy to sign up for a year, Private Internet Access (opens in new tab) charges just $2.85 a month initially ($3.33 on renewal), which gets you multiple apps, wide protocol support, and the ability to connect up to 10 devices simultaneously.

 Trial?
 No, of course not; Hidden24 doesn't even have a money-back guarantee.
 The Terms and Conditions page (opens in new tab) explains:

 'Please note that we do not offer any refunds.
 The reason is that because of the service we provide (making you anonymous), we cannot – and should not – log any user activity in the system.
 That means we have no way of knowing if a user has activated the service or not, and thus it’s not possible to offer refunds.'

 That doesn't make a lot of sense to us.
 Why does it even matter if a user has activated the system?
 If Hidden24 knows they've paid at a particular date and time, and maybe agrees they've received poor service for some reason, it's surely possible to refund that payment, if requested within a guarantee period.